 - Turn off the heat and add 2 cups of sharp cheddar cheese and 1 cup of mild cheddar cheese to the milk and stir until smooth.

 - Add salt, black pepper and cajun seasonings to the cheese mixture.
-Taste for extra seasoning.
+Before proceeding to next steps, taste the cheese sauce for extra seasoning.

-- Begin to add sour cream and ground mustard to macaroni and mix well.
+- Begin to add sour cream to macaroni and mix well.

 - Next, pour the macaroni mixture into the baking dish.

-- Sprinkle the remaining mild cheddar and mozzarella cheese on top of pasta.
+- Sprinkle the remaining mild cheddar on top of pasta.

 - Optional, sprinkle paprika seasoning on top of pasta.